redhat-openstack/website/source/uncategorized/lbaas.html.md

     | weight             | 1                                    |
     +--------------------+--------------------------------------+

 Note that the member shown above has a pool ID that corresponds to the 'http-pool'.
-The lb-pool-show command can also be used to see the members of a given pool.
+The lb-pool-show command may also be used to see the members of a given pool.

     # neutron lb-pool-show http-pool
     +------------------------+--------------------------------------+